 Unfortunately, there are plenty of money myths that can cause you to make poor decisions about your cash, ultimately leaving you worse off.

 When we talk about energy bills, we are really talking about two separate things - a gas bill and an electricity bill.

 Many of us get them both from the same supplier, not just for the sake of ease but because suppliers can offer a discount if you go for a dual fuel deal.

 This isn’t a given though.

-As energy comparison experts Energyhelpline found earlier this year, many suppliers have ditched these discounts in recent years, in response to the challenges of the wholesale market.
+A study by energy comparison experts Energyhelpline found a host of suppliers have ditched these discounts in recent years, in response to the challenges of the wholesale market.

 As a result, it might work out cheaper to get your gas and electricity from rival suppliers, rather than going for a combined package.
 So when the time comes to compare offers, be sure to see what you could get by going for separate suppliers, as well as a dual fuel deal.

 There’s no question that across the UK we have a lot of debt.